yellow-stevens23/OpenGL-Cube/README.md

 # OpenGL-Cube

 The famlous rotating cube demo that everyone does!
-It seems this used to be quite popular but since OpenGL people have stopped doing it and now seem to do the rainbow pyramid instead so when I decided to do this one I could not find any examples online using modern OpenGL so I decided to leave this one here.
+It seems this used to be quite popular but since modern OpenGL (3.1) people have stopped doing it and now seem to do the rainbow pyramid instead so when I decided to do this one I could not find any examples online using modern OpenGL so I decided to leave this one here.

 In order to compile this you need OpenGL in memory.